 Experienced engineering leader, focussing on flow of value and enabling companies, teams and individuals.
-Strong believer of transparency, accountability and openness.
+Strong believer in transparency, accountability, openness and innovation.

 My Mentoring Topics